Vivien Thomas: Institutional acknowledgment

 In 1968, the surgeons Thomas trained — who had then become chiefs of surgical departments throughout America — commissioned the painting of his portrait (by Bob Gee, oil on canvas, 1969, The Johns Hopkins Alan Mason Chesney Medical Archives) and arranged to have it hung next to Blalock's in the lobby of the Alfred Blalock Clinical Sciences Building.

 In 1976, Johns Hopkins University presented Thomas with an honorary doctorate.
-Due to certain restrictions, he received an honorary Doctor of Laws, rather than a medical doctorate, but it did allow the staff and students of Johns Hopkins Hospital and Johns Hopkins School of Medicine to call him doctor.
-After having worked there for 37 years, Thomas was also finally appointed to the faculty of the School of Medicine as Instructor of Surgery.
-Due to his lack of an official medical degree, he was never allowed to operate on a living patient.
+Due to certain restrictions, he received an honorary Doctor of Laws, rather than a medical doctorate, but it did allow the staff and students of Johns Hopkins Hospital and Johns Hopkins School of Medicine to call him "Doctor".
+After working there for 37 years, Thomas was also finally appointed to the faculty of the School of Medicine as Instructor of Surgery, although due to his lack of an official medical degree, he was never allowed to operate on a living patient.

-In July 2005, Johns Hopkins School of Medicine began the practice of splitting incoming first-year students into four colleges, each named for famous Hopkins faculty members who had major impacts on the history of medicine.
+In July 2005, Johns Hopkins School of Medicine began the practice of splitting incoming classes of first-year students into four advisory "colleges", each named for famous Hopkins faculty members who had had a major impact on the history of medicine.
 Thomas was chosen as one of the four, along with Helen Taussig, Florence Sabin, and Daniel Nathans.

+In January 2020, Johns Hopkins Children's Center opened a center for collaboration among specialists in pediatric cardiology, pediatric cardiac surgery, and pediatric anesthesiology: the Blalock–Taussig–Thomas Pediatric and Congenital Heart Center.

 Personal life and death

 In the summer of 1933, Thomas met Clara Beatrice Flanders.
-Thomas was so fond of Flanders that he married her that same year on December 22, and the newly wed couple moved to Nashville, Tennessee.
+Thomas was so fond of Flanders that he married her that same year on December 22, and the newlywed couple moved to Nashville, Tennessee.
 The couple had two daughters.
 Olga Fay, the oldest, was born in 1934, and Theodosia Patricia was born 4 years later in 1938.

 In 1941, Thomas and his family moved to Baltimore so that he could continue working with Blalock.

-In 1971, Thomas was recognized for all his hard work "behind the scenes" with a ceremony, and the presentation of his portrait to the medical institution.
-Thomas spoke humbly to the full capacity auditorium.
+In 1971, Thomas was recognized for all his work "behind the scenes" with a ceremony and the presentation of his portrait to the medical institution.
+Thomas spoke humbly to the full-capacity auditorium.
 He stated that he lived in humble satisfaction that he was able to help solve some of the world's numerous health problems.
-He was overjoyed that he was finally getting recognition for his significant role in the research leading to developmental skills that many surgeons now practice.
+He was overjoyed that he was finally getting recognition for his significant role in the research leading to developmental skills that many surgeons had begun to practice.

-On July 1, 1976, Thomas was appointed to the faculty as an Instructor of Surgery; Thomas served as the Instructor of Surgery for 3 years and retired in 1979.
+On July 1, 1976, Thomas was appointed to the faculty as Instructor of Surgery; Thomas served in that capacity for three years and retired in 1979.

+A member of the Sharp Street Memorial United Methodist Church, he was named Man of the Year in 1980 by the Madison Avenue Presbyterian Church.

 Following his retirement, Thomas began work on an autobiography.
-He died of pancreatic cancer on November 26, 1985, and the book was published just days later.
+He died of pancreatic cancer on November 26, 1985.
+He was survived by his wife, Clara née Flanders, their two daughters, and three granddaughters.
+His autobiography, Partners of the Heart, was published just days later.